fbpx

 Neurontin has the street names ‘Johnnies’ or ‘Gabbies’.
 What was once considered a ‘safe alternative’ is now a widely abused substance.
 The biggest concern with recreational use of gabapentin is that it is often taken with other substances such as alcohol, benzodiazepines, and opioids, the latter whose spread it was supposed to contain.
 Mixing these substances with gabapentin can be fatal.
 In the unfortunate case that an overdose does occur, Narcan will be ineffective for reviving the victim.

 The increase of Neurontin prescriptions means that more of these drugs reach people with no licit use for them.
 The abuse can only spread.
 Being an uncontrolled substance, prescriptions are still given to patients who have a high potential of misuse like alcoholics and those with drug abuse histories.
-In search of the ‘gabapentin high’, users are likely to take way more than the prescribed amount, with recreational users opting for using it in conjunction with other drugs.
+People feening and looking for the ‘gabapentin high’, are likely to take way more than the prescribed amount, with recreational users opting for using it in conjunction with other drugs.
 The notion that gabapentin is relatively safe has left many, including medical practitioners, unaware of its abuse.

 The rise in the number of prescriptions makes it even easier to obtain in the black market.
 ‘Gabbies’ or ‘Johnnies’ can sell for around 75 cents for a 300 mg tablet.
 As such, prescription drug overdoses involving gabapentin have sky-rocketed.
 With no antidote, the risk is very high.
 Brain damage can be quick to set in because of the lack of oxygen in the brain, with breathing brought to a crawl or stop.
 Purchasing Neurontin from the black market can also be dangerous because drug dealers may lace the pills with other substances to compound the effect.